rapka/polemics-md/content/essays/nina-arweave.md

 Using the [Nina API explorer](https://dev.ninaprotocol.com/)to look up accounts, I'm able to see the recently created profile of [Shokuhin Maturi a.k.a Foodman](https://www.ninaprotocol.com/profiles/shokuhin-maturi), the acclaimed producer signed to Hyperdub Records.
 The data returned by Nina shows that Foodman's [profile picture](https://i1.sndcdn.com/avatars-AHrKsEqfpx9JJieF-QkYeKQ-t500x500.jpg) isn't being hosted by Nina or Arweave at all - **it's simply a link to the image on Soundcloud's servers**.
 This is good for Nina's bottom line, but it makes their service less reliable.

 This doesn't apply to all images on Nina.
 For example, the [profile picture](https://nina.imgix.net/https%3A%2F%2Farweave.net%2FLjD449Du-yZSdqEiSUo5hNDtVH9N2HdOgIE1YJqJ6go?ixlib=js-3.8.0&w=320&fm=webp&s=615146c93b25114870d28d26865fa638) for Foodman's Nina Hub (a separate entity from his Nina account) is actually hosted on Arweave just like mp3s are.
 However, these profile pictures and all album art on Nina's website are processed through https://nina.imgix.net/ before being displayed rather than using the blockchain directly in order to save on bandwidth.
 Like CloudFront, [Imgix](https://www.imgix.com/) is a commercial and centralized traditional web business that Nina's developers are paying to use.
-Again, we see a case of a blockchain-based system needing to rely on non-blockchain services to function.
+This is yet another example of a blockchain-based system needing to rely on non-blockchain services to function.

 ## Why doesn't Nina's code work?

 After the confusing ordeal of trying to download my own music, I decided to try running the user-face source code on [Nina's Github account](https://github.com/nina-protocol/nina).
 The instructions begin with a disclaimer in bold that says:
 >**Nina is in active development - APIs subject to change - code is unaudited - use at your own risk**

 I tried running the scripts under the "frontend" section of these instructions, but they simply do not exist in the code.
-I was able to find a script that does exist by searching through the files, but the undocumented build command failed with errors on my Macbook.
+I was able to find a script that does exist by searching through the files, but the undocumented build command failed with errors on my Macbook. 🤷‍♀️

 ## Where is the Nina's real source code?

 As running Nina's code doesn't seem to work, my next move was to visually trace through the code to try and figure out what it does.
 Unfortunately, this led me to a new issue: **Nina's code doesn't line up with what's on their website**.
 For example, the [source code for managing release bonus material](https://github.com/nina-protocol/nina/blob/main/js/sdk/src/components/GateManageModal.js) contains phrases like "Bonus Material Manager" and "Existing Bonus Material" which don't appear in my interface for managing releases.
 The source code also uses a trash can icon for deleting files rather than the "delete file" text present on the website.

-Confused by this discrepancy, I began to look into the history of Nina's public code.
-Since the release of Nina v2 on November 13, 2023, there has been a grand total of [3 commits](https://github.com/nina-protocol/nina/commits) to Nina's main Github repository.
+Confused by these discrepancies, I began to look into the history of Nina's public code.
+Since the release of Nina v2 on November 13, 2023, there has been a grand total of [3 changes](https://github.com/nina-protocol/nina/commits) to Nina's main code repository on Github.
 Only one of these commits contained a change to the code for Nina's website, which [added](https://github.com/nina-protocol/nina/commit/63ec44de4f7d96500ec995f8749ba1d512f7f0a7) a deprecation notice on the v1 pages for Hub.

 The actual code for Nina v2 is nowhere to be found on Github.
 Thankfully, I'm still able to see the code using browser developer tools which are able to display the names of each file that makes up Nina's website.
-These names of these files, such as `ReleaseGeneralSettings.tsx`, are visible, allowing me to verify that this file [does not exist](https://github.com/search?q=org%3Anina-protocol%20ReleaseGeneralSettings.tsx&type=repositories) in any of Nina's code repositories.
+These names of these files, such as `ReleaseGeneralSettings.tsx`, are visible, allowing me to verify that they [do not exist](https://github.com/search?q=org%3Anina-protocol%20ReleaseGeneralSettings.tsx&type=repositories) in any of Nina's code repositories.

 **This effectively means that Nina is no longer open source.**